OpenZeppelin/defender-serverless/README.md

 ## Installation

+You can initiate your Serverless project directly using our pre-configured template:
 `sls install --url https://github.com/OpenZeppelin/defender-serverless/tree/main/template -n my-service`

+Or install into an existing project:
+`yarn install defender-serverless`
 ## Setup

 This plugin allows you to define Autotasks, Sentinels, Notifications, Relayers, Contracts, Policies and Secrets declaratively from a `serverless.yml` and provision them via the CLI using `serverless deploy`.